Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Introduction

-\paragraph{Outline.} The paper is organized to build the framework from foundations to application.
-Section~\ref{sec:preliminaries} recalls the $p$-adic numbers, ultrametric balls (Figure~\ref{fig:ultrametric_properties}), and key fixed-point results from non-Archimedean dynamics that are used throughout.
-Section~\ref{sec:hierarchical_framework} introduces the discrete GRN model, embeds the configuration space into $\mathbb{Z}_p$, defines rational interpreters of the dynamics, and constructs the hierarchical approximations $F_0, \ldots, F_N$; it also establishes the ball-level classification (contracting, expanding, isometric) and its invariance properties.
-Section~\ref{sec:toy_example} illustrates the full construction on a small network ($p=2$, $N=4$), making the definitions concrete before the general theory.
-Section~\ref{sec:stability_measure} defines the stability measure $\mu$, proves the control identity $\mu_E + \mu_A + \mu_I = (N{-}1)\,p^N$, and formulates the optimization problem over orderings.
-Section~\ref{sec:athaliana} applies the framework to the \textit{A.\ thaliana} floral development network ($N=13$), where the $\mu$-minimizing ordering places known master regulators in the leading positions and the classification separates floral organs from inflorescence.
-Section~\ref{sec:discussion} discusses the biological and mathematical implications, compares with existing methods, identifies limitations, and summarizes the main results and Part~II~\cite{perez2026padicII}.
+\paragraph{Outline.} The paper develops the framework in three movements.
+Sections~\ref{sec:preliminaries}--\ref{sec:discrete_model} fix the minimal $p$-adic language (ultrametric balls, fixed-point theory, $\varepsilon$-approximation) and the discrete model on $\mathbb{F}_p^N$ with the base-$p$ encoding $\iota$.
+Sections~\ref{sec:hierarchical_framework}--\ref{sec:stability_measure} build the apparatus: rational interpreters and their hierarchical approximations $F_0,\ldots,F_N$, the ball-level $A/E/I$ classification of fixed points (\S\ref{sec:hierarchical_framework}), a worked toy example with $p=2$, $N=4$ in closed form (\S\ref{sec:toy_example}), and the stability measure $\mu$ together with the variational principle over orderings, including the cellular-automaton saturation analysis (\S\ref{sec:stability_measure}).
+Section~\ref{sec:athaliana} carries the machinery to the \textit{A.~thaliana} floral GRN ($N=13$), where $\pi^*$ recovers the documented master-regulator hierarchy and the $A/E/I$ profile separates floral organs from inflorescence.
+Section~\ref{sec:discussion} discusses scope, limitations, and comparison with existing methods.
+Section~\ref{sec:conclusions} summarizes.